 This "Commission on A Way Forward," a diverse, 32-member group appointed by the Council of Bishops, has spent the past two years working to address the denomination’s differences on this topic.
 (Group members included 21 from the USA, 7 from Africa, 2 from Europe, and 2 from the Philippines; among those were 11 laity, 11 Elders, 2 Deacons, and 8 Bishops.)
 The Commission developed and discussed three plans, one of which was subsequently recommended by the Council of Bishops.

-All three plans and the Bishops’ recommendation will be presented to a special General Conference that will meet in St. Louis on February 23-26, 2019 but parts of the Traditional Plan violate the constitution of the United Methodist Church, so it will be further reviewed.
+The Traditional Plan was the plan passed at the special General Conference that met in St. Louis on February 23-26, 2019 but parts of the Traditional Plan violate the constitution of the United Methodist Church, so it will be further reviewed.
 For more background information, visit the links on this page.
 If you have questions, you may contact Pastor Bill Eaves.

 As we learn more, we will communicate more.